SpudGunMan/meshing-around/logs/README.md

 log_backup_count = 32
 ```
 ## Web Reporting WebServer
 There is a web-server module.
-You can run `python modules/web.py` from the project root directory and it will serve up the web content.
+You can run `python3 modules/web.py` from the project root directory and it will serve up the web content.

 find it at. http://localhost:8420